Overview

 Additional Resources:

 In addition to the resources and suggestions provided above, we also offer ongoing training that is available to Manager Users.
 Our Support Portal hosts additional resources on best practices, managing your administrations, and everything else in between.
 Visit the Course Evaluations support page by logging into CE and clicking ‘Support Home’ on the left-side of the home page.
-For any technical issues related to CE, please submit a support ticket at the following link: support@campuslabs.com.
+For any technical issues related to CE, please create a support case via this form.

 We are dedicated to supporting you along your assessment journey.
 It is our hope that this guide provides you with the tools needed to improve your response rates and your overall culture of assessment on campus.
 Please reach out to your consultant with any questions or concerns!